Casey Mittelstadt Game Preview: Sabres vs. Flyers

 Mittelstadt Season Stats Insights

-- In 9 games this season, Mittelstadt has averaged 16:29 on the ice, while putting up a plus-minus rating of +3.
+- In 10 games this season, Mittelstadt has averaged 16:21 on the ice, while putting up a plus-minus of +3.

-- Mittelstadt has twice scored a goal in a game this year in nine games played, but has yet to post a multi-goal contest.
+- In three of 10 games this year, Mittelstadt has scored a goal, but there are no multi-goal efforts on his ledger.

-- Mittelstadt has a point in four games this year (out of nine), including multiple points three times.
+- Mittelstadt has a point in five games this season (out of 10), including multiple points four times.

-- Mittelstadt has an assist in three of nine games so far this season, with multiple assists in two of them.
+- In four of 10 games this year, Mittelstadt has had an assist, including two games with multiple assists.

-- The implied probability is 47.6% that Mittelstadt hits the over on his points over/under based on the odds.
+- The implied probability is 50% that Mittelstadt hits the over on his points prop total based on the odds.

-- Mittelstadt has an implied probability of 33.9% of going over his assist prop bet, based on the odds.
+- The implied probability of Mittelstadt going over his assist prop bet, based on the odds, is 36.4%.

 Sign up for Underdog fantasy today.